 For Susan, Miriam, and Ellen.

 About the name: Bat Sarah Press translates from the Hebrew to “Sarah’s Daughter’s Press”.
-The name has two meanings, being both that of the Biblical matriarch of monotheistic religion, and after my mother Susan, whose Hebrew name was also Sarah.
+The name has two meanings, with Sarah being both the Biblical matriarch of monotheistic religion, and the Hebrew name of my mother Susan.
+She passed away on November 18, 2014.

 Bat Sarah Press was founded in Spring 2016 in the loving memory of the matriarchs of my family, who passed their deep passion for their culture, their resilience in fighting for their beliefs, and sense of purpose in making their mark on the world, to the next generation.
 My mother Susan, her sister Ellen, and their mother Miriam have now moved beyond this physical world.
 They were some of the most encouraging to me, and of my artistic development in the most formative moments of my life.
 They made me think hard and laugh harder.
 They gave the best hugs.

 I have devoted my life to a practice of thinking and creating.
-From painting, to printmaking, to performance art, and now back to print media, the world for me is processed through materials and metaphors.
+From painting, to printmaking, to performance art, and now back to making objects and prints, the world for me is processed through materials and metaphors.

 Growing up in a family strongly rooted in Jewish tradition, my mother often encouraged me to make artwork that reflected my culture.
 I resisted, or so I thought.
 The idea of "ritual artwork" felt archaic and detached from contemporary thought and values.
 Meanwhile the body of work I have made throughout my artistic practice has always related to issues around ritual, value, and community—all pillars of my Jewish upbringing.